POSTED BY August 1, 2016 COMMENTS (38)ON

 Make sure you take your income to a level, where “how much you spend?” does not matter.
 But most of the people earn a fixed income whose growth is going to be linear over time.
 Better control your spending beyond a level if you can’t earn enough.

-In the name of tax saving rush, investors commit themselves for years of premium payment in a useless product which is packaged very well and then many years later, they realize that they invested in a dud product.
+In the name of the tax-saving rush, investors commit themselves for years of premium payment in a useless product which is packaged very well and then many years later, they realize that they invested in a dud product.

 The worst thing is the time lost and not exactly the money only.